LunaTsai/TikTokScrapping/README.md

 # TikTokScrapping
-I used Python with Selenium and BeautifulSoup to scrape TikTok's "For You" page, employing different IP addresses from different countries
+I used Python with Selenium and BeautifulSoup to scrape TikTok's "For You" page of different countries(Used VPN to change IP address)